-Prerequisites: (do not need to meet all of them) 1.9 or below HOW grade in prior English course, 2.5 or below academic grade in prior English course, Tier 2 or 3 team recommendation
+Prerequisites: (do not need to meet all of them) 1.9 or below HOW grade in prior English course, 2.5 or below academic

 A GLO in English is an opportunity to practice and improve reading, writing, speaking, and listening skills while studying a topic of choice.
-A GLO provides extra support and quidance as the student practices personalized learning skills.
+A GLO provides extra support and guidance as the student practices personalized learning skills.
 Students must have an interest to work independently.
 Off-site time with a community mentor is strongly encouraged.